 If you doubt this latter statement, consider a comparison with the East German communist state, heretofore widely considered to be history’s most “efficient” police surveillance state.

 Internal national security in the East German state was the province of the hated and feared secret police, the Stasi.
 Much as the US national security state today, the East Germans were quite keen to keep everyone under surveillance at all times, or to give the distinct impression that they were doing so.

-TheIr methods, absent today’s digital tools and computing power, were different but no less ominous.
+Their methods, absent today’s digital tools and computing power, were different but no less ominous.
 Rather than bits and bytes, the Stasi used people, both adults and children.
-There were the officers and regular staff of the Stasi, numbering as many as 100,000 people when the East German government collapsed in 1989.
+There were, for starters, the officers and regular staff of the Stasi, numbering as many as 100,000 people when the East German government collapsed in 1989.

 In addition to the regular officers and staff, the Stasi relied on an army of informers.
 Known as inoffizielle Mitarbeiter (IM), it has been estimated that as many as 500,000 East Germans worked as IMs.
 Other estimates are higher.
 A former member of the Stasi, Colonel Ranier Wiegand, estimated that as many as 2 million East Germans served as IMs.
 These weren’t just adults, either.
 Writing in the New York Times, John O. Koehler pointed out that “researchers were aghast when they found that about 10,000 IMs ... had not yet reached the age of 18.”

 In the police state that was the communist dictatorship of East Germany, you never knew if you were being watched.
 Worse, you never knew if it would be your own children who were watching and who might turn you in to the state over a careless word spoken during an evening meal.